Saturn V: Structure

 The S-II consisted of a body shell structure (forward and aft skirts and interstage), a propellant tank structure (liquid hydrogen and liquid oxygen tanks), and a thrust structure.
-The body shell structure consists of the forward skirt, aft skirt, and interstage.
 The three are of the same basic design except that the aft skirt and interstage were generally of heavier construction because of higher structural loads placed on them.
 Each unit is a cylindrical shell of semi-monocoque construction, built of 7075 aluminum alloy material, stiffened by external hat-section stringers and stabilized internally by circumferential ring frames.
 The forward skirt has a basic skin thickness of 0.040 in, while the aft skirt and interstage both have basic skin thicknesses of 0.071 in.

 The thrust structure, like the body shell structure, is of semi-monocoque construction but in the form of a truncated cone increasing in size from approximately 18 ft to 33 ft in diameter.
 It is stiffened by circumferential ring frames and hat-section stringers like the body shell structure.
 Four pairs of thrust longerons (two at each outboard engine location) and a center engine support beam distribute the thrust loads of the J-2 engines.
 The shell structure is of 7075 aluminum alloy.
 A fiberglass honeycomb heat shield, supported from the lower portion of the thrust structure, protects the stage base area from excessive temperatures.

 The liquid hydrogen tank consists of a long cylinder with a concave modified ellipsoidal bulkhead forward and a convex modified ellipsoidal bulkhead aft.
 The aft bulkhead is also used by the liquid oxygen tank.
 The liquid hydrogen tank wall is composed of six cylindrical sections.
 Wall sections and bulkheads are all fabricated from 2014 aluminum alloy and are joined together by fusion welding.
 The forward bulkhead has an 36 ft diameter wide access manhole built into its center.
 The common bulkhead is an adhesive-bonded sandwich assembly employing facing sheets of 2014 aluminum alloy and fiberglass/phenolic honeycomb core to prevent heat transfer and retain the cryogenic properties of the two fluids to which it was exposed.